ddugovic/MagiC-engine-chess/README.md

-# MagiC-engine v1.0
+# MagiC-engine

-A simple chess engine written in C. Is UCI compatible.
-Enjoy!
+A Winboard and UCI compatible chess engine written in C.

 # Why?